Nieto-/AnamorphosisMadeEasy/README.md

 HOW TO RUN:

 1)  Select an input image (either PNG, JPEG, BMP, or GIF) by clicking the "File" button.

 2)  Select desired printer DPI.
 Default 600, or choose 150, 300, 360.
 Most professional images for photography are printed at 300 or 360 DPI, documents and certain types of graphics are printed at 600 DPI.
-If you have the system memory available, outputting images at 600 DPI and later scaling them down to 300 DPI will give beter results for printing.
+If you have the system memory available, outputting images at 600 DPI and later scaling them down to 300 DPI will give better results for printing.

 3)  Enter the radius and height of the cylinder used to view the output image in inches.

 4)  Enter the viewpoint coordinates as x and z values in inches.

 5) If working with transparent images, select "Preserve Transparency" under "Output Options."
 If you don't want to see the locator circle in your output image deselect "Show Cylinder Base."
 If you have an input image with a WHITE background, you may select "Ignore WHITE" to lower system RAM requirements when rendering (can be useful to speed up the transformation as well).
 The HQ rendering method applies anti-aliasing hints on the polypixels (unfortunately this doesn't perform anti-aliasing on the overall image).
 If HQ RAM usage is too high, try selecting Low RAM option and Ignore WHITE.

 5)  Next click the "Transform" button and wait for the output image	to render.
 This can take a while or be very fast, depending on the input image size and if there are a significant number TRANSPARENT pixels (which are ignored).

 6)  Finally, using the save prompt, find a location and specify a name for the output image to be saved.
-The initial file name contains information to help the user identify the viewing postion and cylinder dimensions the image was rendered for.
-This text may be errased or kept if deemed useful.
+The initial file name contains information to help the user identify the viewing position and cylinder dimensions the image was rendered for.
+This text may be erased or kept if deemed useful.

 -------------------------------------------------------------------------------------------------